Last Updated on 2025-08-09 by Jorge Bastos

 #3 Santa Luzia Fort

-Santa Luzia Fort isn’t impressive as the Graça fort, but if you have time and enjoy military architecture, it may also be worth visiting.
+Santa Luzia Fort isn’t as impressive as the Graça Fort, but if you have time and enjoy military architecture, it may also be worth visiting.
 Moreover, you can find inside the fort a military museum, with all the military history of Elvas (which is very long) and some artifacts of the many epochs of Elvas’ history.

 #4 Elvas Castle

 Besides the usual walls and fortified towers, the castle offers some magnificent views of the long plains of Alentejo and the Graça fort.
 From there, you can also see Badajoz in Spain and better understand how close you are to our neighbor and old enemy.
-Thus, how important Elvas has been in the history of the Iberian Peninsula.
+Thus, Elvas has been important in the history of the Iberian Peninsula.

 #5 Walls of Elvas